cmomo/bagMR/README.md

 BAGcalculation.txt contains the Python code for calculating brain aging gap (BAG)

-MRanalysis.R contains the R code for the Mendelian randomization (MR) analysis using different MR methods.
+MRanalysis.R contains the R code for the Mendelian randomization (MR) analysis using different methods.